Shopify/kubeaudit/docs/all.md

 -- [error] AutomountServiceAccountTokenTrueAndDefaultSA
    Message: Default service account with token mounted. automountServiceAccountToken should be set to 'false' or a non-default service account should be used.

--- [error] CapabilityShouldDropAll
+-- [error] CapabilityAdded
-   Message: Capabily not set to ALL.
-Ideally, you should drop ALL capabilities and add the specific ones you need to the add list.
+   Message: Capability "SYS_MODULE" added.
+It should be removed from the capability add list.
+If you need this capability, add an override label such as 'container.audit.kubernetes.io/container2.allow-capability-sys-module: SomeReason'.
    Metadata:
-      Container: container
+      Container: container2
-      Capability: AUDIT_WRITE

 -- [error] NamespaceHostNetworkTrue
    Message: hostNetwork is set to 'true' in PodSpec.
 It should be set to 'false'.